posted by Katie Keith, Keith Policy Solutions

 Have questions about how millennials think about health insurance and how health insurance providers can meet the needs of this coveted demographic?
-Join Rachel Fleischer, the Executive Director of Young Invincibles, and me at AHIP’s National Conference on the Individual and Small-Group Markets where we’ll discuss the answers to those questions and much more.
+I will be joined by Rachel Fleischer, the Executive Director of Young Invincibles, at AHIP’s National Conference on the Individual and Small-Group Markets where we’ll discuss the answers to those questions and much more.

 We’ll highlight the gains in the uninsured rate for young adults and ways to effectively target messages to millennials.
 Though I’m primarily a policy wonk, I’ll draw from my experiences leading outreach and enrollment efforts over the past five enrollment cycles at Out2Enroll, a national initiative that educates the LGBTQ community about coverage options.
 (With more young people than ever before identifying as part of this community—20 percent of millennials by some estimates—it’s an important component of any millennial-focused outreach plan.)